timothypratley/power-turtle/resources/public/conj2017-slides.md

 * I have a bold claim.
 * I believe that Clojure is uniquely positioned to be the best first programming language for nearly everybody interested in programming.

-* I have some things to show you which I hope will convince you too.
+  - I have some things to show you which I hope will convince too.
+  - I did not believe it last year

 ---